 The cajon, a box drum originating from African slaves in Peru during the early 19th century or before, is becoming more widely used within different musical genres.
-Its locomotion is a plus, as no set up is required, and its fairly light, making it an excellent instrument to have around as its simplicity is contradicted by the depth and drive it's able to add to any musical setting.
+Its mobility is a plus, as no setup is required, and it's fairly light, making it an excellent instrument to have around.
+Its simplicity is contradicted by the depth and drive it's able to add to any musical setting.

 If you're looking for a percussion instrument, but don't want to purchase an entire drum set, or learn how to play one, this acoustic-feeling drum is affordable, easy to learn, provides an impressive unique sound, and is simply rather practical to own if you're a musical person.

 You can buy cajons online or in music stores; however, they're not difficult to make.
 Making them yourself will save you money, allow you to personalize it, and, let's just be honest, simply be really cool since you made it yourself.